hwdsl2/setup-ipsec-vpn/README.md

 curl -fsSL https://gitlab.com/hwdsl2/setup-ipsec-vpn/-/raw/master/extras/vpnupgrade.sh -o vpnup.sh && sudo sh vpnup.sh
 ```

-If you are unable to download, click [here](https://github.com/hwdsl2/setup-ipsec-vpn/raw/master/extras/vpnupgrade.sh) to view the script.
+If you are unable to download, open [vpnupgrade.sh](extras/vpnupgrade.sh), then click the `Raw` button on the right.
 Press `Ctrl/Cmd+A` to select all, `Ctrl/Cmd+C` to copy, then paste into your favorite editor.
 </details>

 The latest supported Libreswan version is `4.6`.
 Check installed version: `ipsec --version`.